 The ThermoTread GT employs a modern, touch-screen LCD desktop display controller with a variety of functions available right out of the box.
 In addition to controlling treadmill speed you can view your time, distance, steps, and calories spent, to give you a more complete picture of your walking activity throughout the day.
 Additionally, the console gives you the tools to track the time you spend sitting, standing, and walking, as well as providing a separate, programmable Pomodoro timer that alerts you when it’s time to get on your feet again.
-Finally, you can personalize your own treadmill speed and timer preferences in your very own user profile, so you and everyone in your home or office can walk and work at your own pace, according to your own schedules.
-All of these capabilities combine to give you complete control of your work and your health.
+Finally, you can personalize your own treadmill speed and timer preferences in your own user profile, so you and everyone in your home or office can walk and work at your own pace, according to your own schedules.

-In addition to these features, all of which will ship with the treadmill, iMovR promises continuous releases of new features over time, just like a smartphone app.
-Software can be easily updated through the unit’s USB port.
-In the not too distant future, the GT’s console will be able to manage not just the treadmill but also a variety of upcoming electric desk and monitor arm options from iMovR.
+In the not too distant future, the GT will have an optional console upgrade for Bluetooth, with which it will be able to manage not just the treadmill but also a variety of upcoming electric desk and monitor arm options from iMovR.
 Imagine logging into your desk, hitting one of three buttons – SIT, STAND or WALK – and having the desk height, monitor height and treadmill speed all change to your preferred settings.
-Mode changes become instantaneous rather than requiring fifteen to twenty button presses as with a LifeSpan, or any other walking treadmill base for that matter.
+Mode changes will become instantaneous.

 For Heavenly Corporate Wellness, Corporations Will Look to the Cloud

 Treadmill desks in large enterprise environments today are ad-hoc occurrences.
 Individual employees or departments opt to buy them, but few corporations have made them easily available to any sedentary worker who wants one. iMovR is aiming to change this by getting these organizations to buy into treadmill desking at the top management level, and helping corporate wellness groups develop programs to promote the appropriate use of treadmill desks within every department that employs sedentary office workers.
-Where other vendors have sought to sell treadmill desks to pioneering employees or departments scattered throughout an organization, iMovR’s comprehensive enterprise sales strategy is to convert the culture within corporations to eventually make treadmill desking as popular as standing desks have become, within the next ten years.
+Where other vendors have sought to sell treadmill desks to pioneering employees or departments scattered throughout an organization, iMovR’s comprehensive sales strategy is to convert the culture within corporations to make treadmill desking as popular as standing desks in 10 years.